Ekobius Ecovillage (Ecology Crossroads)

 Through cooperation, peace and the natural world we can realize our genuine purpose as the caretakers of the planet.
 Our community is dedicated to the using appropriate ecological technology, natural materials, harnessing the energy of nature, and benefiting from its gifts.
 Our focus as a group is on ecosystem services, their protection, development and sharing for ourselves and future generations to come.

-Located in Venezuela’s Northern Amazon literally, at the ‘End of the Road.’ our property is the absolute last property that can be inhabited permanently by other than traditional indigenous peoples before entering a protected land area of 650,000 square kilometers full of indigenous reservations, natural monuments, national parks and biosphere reserves.
-Cross the river behind our property and the next contact with civilization you will find is a 100 day walk due south to the Amazon River or due east to Mt.
+Located in Venezuela’s Northern Amazon; literally, at the ‘End of the Road.’ our property is the absolute last property that can be inhabited permanently by other than traditional indigenous peoples before entering a protected land area of 650,000 square kilometers full of indigenous reservations, natural monuments, national parks and biosphere reserves.
+Cross the river behind our property and the next contact with civilization you will find is a 100 day hike due south to the Amazon River or due east to Mt.
 Roraima and the Guyana, Venezuela, Brazil border.

 Anyone can become a member of Ekobius by investing in the socio-productive cooperative, anyone can further become a resident of our intentional community (ecovillage) and work in the cooperative by joining the cooperative and visiting us with a backpack or a suitcase.

 We are seeking open minded people that consider themselves free and liberated of capitalism and the mainstream society.
-We are unifying ourselves differently than most communities because our common bond is not religious or political, spiritualism or government; our ideals are based on indigenous knowledge, enhancing nature and fostering the earth’s ecology, instead of exploiting it.
+We are unifying ourselves differently than most communities because our common bond is not religious or political, spiritualist or governmental; our ideals are based on indigenous knowledge, enhancing nature and fostering the earth’s ecology, instead of exploiting it.
 We are developing as a small ecological community dedicated to sustainable development and the enhancement of our natural environments.
 Taking care of the planet that takes care of us.

 Resident members can work in agroforestry, permaculture, teaching ecology, growing medicinal plants, making artisan products, developing handicrafts and through the social production of ecosystem services and non-wood forest resources through specialized educational development projects sponsored by international patrons in the Guiana Highlands and Northern Amazon regions.